SimonGreyHull/700110-2122-Minimax/README.md

     }
 ```

-Inside that loop add a second loop, that will
+Inside that loop add a second loop, that will iterate over any row that can be the top most element of a vertical win.

 ```cpp